Euler-Heisenberg waves propagating in a magnetic background: Introduction

-The phase velocity of an electromagnetic wave traveling through intense EM fields will be altered due to vacuum polarization.
-In order to attempt the detection of nonlinear electromagnetic effects it is crucial to determine the velocity of propagation of the electromagnetic wave in the intense EM background, and this is our aim in this paper.
-It is organized as follows: In the next section we derive the solution to the EH equations, derived from Lagrangian (\ref{E-HLagrangian}), that represents an electromagnetic wave propagating through an intense magnetic uniform background.
-In Section 3 by means of the effective metric approach we determine the phase velocity of the propagating wave and explore its limits when the magnetic background is near the critical value $B_{\rm cr}$.
-In Section 4, by performing a Lorentz boost, we consider the background in movement and we investigate the changes that this situation introduces in the phase velocity of the propagation.
-In Section 6 we present the EH solution for a wave propagating through an intense electric field, and perform an analogous study of the phase velocity.
+The paper is organized as follows: In the next section the equations derived from the Euler-Kockel Lagrangian (\ref{E-HLagrangian}) are presented and the electromagnetic fields of the background and the wave are introduced; then by means of the effective metric approach we determine the birefringence and the two effective metrics, whose null geodesics are the light trajectories, determining then the corresponding phase velocities, the polarizations and the dispersion relations; in the same section we present the results when the background is a uniform electric field.
+In Section 3, by performing a Lorentz boost, we consider the background in movement, determining the velocity of the modeling medium and the changes that this situation introduces in the phase velocities of the propagation.
 Finally, conclusions are presented in the last section.